1

 Colorado's Medicaid State Plan

 Colorado's Medicaid State Plan is the contract with CMS outlining how Colorado will run the Medicaid program.
 Attachment 3.1.-D, Methods of Assuring Transportation covers NEMT and specifies the methods used to ensure transportation for members, as required by 42 CFR, § 431.53.
-Colorado's Medicaid State Plan website
+Visit the Colorado Medicaid State Plan web page for more information.

 Back to Top